mrweissguy/advanced_project_nsl/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 The notebooks is created using python 3.7.
+To run the code in jupyter notebooks, be sure to install [Anaconda](https://www.anaconda.com/distribution/)

 To run the notebooks multiple libraries needs to be installed:
 * neural_structured_learning